pydio/pydio-doc-developer-guide/2_cells_api/2-open_api_swagger_rest/1-swagger_spec_file_generation.md

 - Models are defined in the various `.proto` files that are to be found under `cells/common/proto/rest`
 - All models are imported in a single main `rest.proto` file that is in the same package
-- This file is compiled using a specific version of the protoc compiler (**TODO** enhance and document this) to generate the swagger spec file named `rest.swagger.json`
+- This file is compiled using a specific version of the protoc compiler to generate the swagger spec file named `rest.swagger.json`.
-- We use then this spec file to generate various resources:
+- We use then this spec file to generate various resources
-- A specific `protoc.sh` script to generate the `swagger.go` file (**TODO** where do we use this),
+- A specific `protoc.sh` script is then used to generate the `swagger.go` file.